 The department promotes an understanding of biological processes through the study and analysis of structure-function relationships.
-The research problems that interest members of the faculty are diverse, including cellular differentiation and development explored in a variety of biological systems, neuroscience, molecular biophysics, biomolecular structure, and quantitative biology with an emphasis on computer-graphic representations of biological structures.
-This diversity creates a lively atmosphere in the department that provides a stimulating environment for the training of scientists with a variety of backgrounds.
+Research problems that interest members of the faculty are diverse, including cellular differentiation and development explored in a variety of biological systems, neuroscience, molecular biophysics, biomolecular structure, and quantitative biology with an emphasis on computer-graphic representations of biological structures.

-The Department of Biological Structure recruits students through interdisciplinary PhD programs at the University of Washington.
-Faculty of the Department of Biological Structure are affiliated with one or more of these programs that provide high quality training in a wide range of scientific research areas.
+The department recruits students through interdisciplinary PhD programs at the UW.
+Faculty are affiliated with one or more of the programs that provide training in a wide range of scientific research areas.
 These multidisciplinary programs include faculty from the departments of Biochemistry, Bioengineering, Biological Structure, Biology, Environmental Health, Genetics, Immunology, Microbiology.
 Molecular Biotechnology, Oceanography, Pathobiology, Pathology, Pharmacology, and Physiology and Biophysics, as well as research groups in the Fred Hutchinson Cancer Research Center.